hkgnp/notion-dailyreflections/README.md

 # Configuration

 1. In `index.ts`, change the cron configuration to one of your choosing.
-For explanation on how cron works, visit [Crontab Guru](https://crontab.guru)
+For explanation on how cron works, visit [Crontab Guru](https://crontab.guru).
+In the same file, make changes to the Timezone if necessary.
 2. Save the changes and push to docker hub.
 A sample of the bash script can be found below:

 ```